Anne de Montmorency, 1st Duke of Montmorency: Captivity of the princes

-Montmorency had an important role to play in the negotiations that were conducted, beginning 5 July 1529 between Louise de Savoie and Margarete von Österreich.
+Montmorency had an important role to play in the negotiations that were conducted, beginning 5 July 1529 between Louise de Savoie and Margaret of Austria.
 Montmorency assisted the king's mother Louise alongside Chancellor Duprat and the queen of Navarre.
 Together they would establish a peace agreement known as the treaty of Cambrai or Paix des Dames (Peace of the Ladies).
-An enormous ransom of 2,000,000 écus would restore the liberty of the princes, while François would have to abandon his suzerainty over Artois, Vlaanderen, Milan and Naples, but would be allowed to maintain Bourgogne, Auxerre and Mâcon.
+An enormous ransom of 2,000,000 écus would restore the liberty of the princes, while François would have to abandon his suzerainty over Artois, Flanders, Milan and Naples, but would be allowed to maintain Burgundy, Auxerre and Mâcon.

 During his first period of ascendency in the 1530s, Montmorency ensured the disgrace of the vice-admiral of France (and governor of Le Havre) Charles de Moy.
 His relations with the vice-admiral would remain poor for decades, as typified by his ensuring that his nephew Coligny would receive the office governor of Le Havre upon the accession of Charles IX in 1560.